Group leader

 Jia Min proudly hails from the tropical island of Singapore.
 For her PhD studies, she trained under the supervision of 2005 Nobel Laureate Professor Richard R. Schrock at the Massachusetts Institute of Technology (MIT), where she studied N2 activation by Mo and W complexes.

-After her studies, she returned to Singapore to serve at the Institute of Materials Research and Engineering, IMRE where she helped to start the institute’s research on coordination polymers.
+After her studies, she returned to Singapore to serve at the Institute of Materials Research and Engineering (IMRE), A*STAR, where she helped to start the institute’s research on coordination polymers.
 In 2013, she set up and headed the Laboratory of Advanced Porous Materials at IMRE.

 Her lab focused on the development of new porous materials such as coordination polymers or MOFs, understanding the self-assembly mechanisms of porous films, as well as studying new applications for soft porous materials such as dry liquids.
 In recognition of her research work, Jia Min was awarded the 2013 L’Oréal Singapore For Women In Science National Fellowship.